vitorbritto/forcefiles/README.md

 **But why a repository?** It's quite simple!
 Even if someday or somewhere I need it... will be there.
 So I can check, pick something or download this guy for my recently formated system.

-> Notice: I am running on Mac OS X. These are my config files to set up a system the way I use it in my workflow.
+> Notice: I am running on Mac OSX Yosemite.
+These are my config files to set up a system the way I use it in my workflow.

 ## Installation